Pomeranian Dog Temperament: A tiny dog with the heart of a lion

 Alopecia X or Black Skin disease: The X stands for "unexplained loss of fur or hair".
 It typically appears in Spitz dogs like the Pom, Chow Chow, Alaskan Malamute or Elkhounds.
 The skin where the hair falls out looks black, hence the name.
 It's believed to be hereditary.

 Post Clipping Alopecia: Shaving a Pom causes hair follicles to be left on the skin, which signals not to re-grow the coat.
 Never shave your Pomeranian, as it will alter your Poms coat permanently.
 Follicles can be damaged, and the coat will not grow back as it was before.

 Pomeranian Reverse sneezing

-The more aware you are of these diseases, the higher the chances you can catch them early yourself and contact the vet immediately.
-Same as with your child, be mindful of required vaccinations, risks and even hazards outside your home.
+The more aware you are of these diseases, the higher the chances you can catch them early and contact the vet immediately.
+Like your child, be mindful of required vaccinations, risks, and hazards outside your home.

 Many dog owners underestimate the danger in some pet toys and accessories that can worsen health issues when they innocently buy cheap products from the Far East.
 The linked article outlines the plastic and toxic dyes in dog products.

 Avoid synthetic rubber playthings like chew bones or tug o' war ropes from dyed polyester; Swap out those harmful materials with eco-friendly pet products from hemp here at Hooman’s Friend.
 Breathable, eco-friendly and sustainable!